The Physiology of Job Stress

 CWA recognizes that occupational stress is a major problem in today's "high tech" society.
 However, by using existing structures such as safety and health committees to address the issue of job stress, local unions can begin to adopt creative strategies to improve working conditions.
 Some unions have used their safety and health committees to deal with stress as a health hazard while others have established new committees dealing exclusively with stress.
 In both situations, the activities undertaken by these committees have included some of the following:

 - Conduct regular walkaround inspections,

 - Investigate incidents that might be related to stress,

 - Review health, absenteeism, and other available records,

 - Assist other committees on problems related to stress,

 - Train other committee members and stewards how to recognize stressful situations and workers suffering from stress,

-- Collect resource material for the union's library related to stress and how to cope with it,
+- Collect resource material related to stress for the union’s library,

 - Review changes in work-practices and procedures for potential as stressors,

 - Recommend changes that might reduce stress,